ktan17/radius-coding-challenges/Web-Dev/README.md

 - You need to run `npm install` in your Terminal to install the necessary packages.
 - You can run `node .` in your Terminal to start the web server.
 It will then be accessible from a web browser on `localhost:3000`.
+- Assume that all requests this endpoint will receive are in a valid format (i.e. don't bother with any validation of the `id` parameter).
 - Assume that this endpoint is requested **relatively frequently**.
 - The database call is costly; it will randomly take between **1 and 3 seconds** to complete.
 - You **may** install any additional npm libraries that you would like.